learn-with-me/Software-Development-Part-2-Web-Development/02-technical-concepts/single-page-applications.md

 ##### Search Engine Optimization

 Because of the lack of JavaScript execution on crawlers of some popular Web search engines, SEO \(Search engine optimization\) has historically presented a problem for public facing websites wishing to adopt the SPA model.

+Because SEO compatibility is not trivial in SPAs, it is worth noting that SPAs are commonly not used in a context where search engine indexing is either a requirement, or desirable.

+......
+Add more here

 ##### Client/Server code partitioning